Advisory Board Members

 Paul Henze Paul Henze

-Paul is our club’s current Vice President and an active advisory board member.
 Paul started observing in 1984.
 Paul is also a lifetime member of the Westminster Astronomy Club.
 Paul enjoys fixing donated telescopes and helping with outreach programs, and has done a lot of work maintaining and improving the club’s observatory at Grassland Mountain.

 Over the years Paul has built several telescopes, adjustable observing chairs, parallel binoculars mounts and a lot of other useful items that help make astronomy easier for people all over the country.